-- 1) Identification, in its accounts, of all Federal awards received and expended and the Federal programs under which they were received.
+- 7. Identification, in its accounts, of all Federal awards received and expended and the Federal programs under which they were received.
 This identification must include, as applicable: - a.
 The Assistance Listing title and number; - b.
 The Federal Award Identification Number (FAIN) and Federal fiscal year awarded; - c.
 The name of the Federal Agency; and - d.
-The name of the PTE or recipient, if applicable. - 2) Accurate, current, and complete disclosure of the financial accounting of each Federal award or program. - 3) Records that adequately identify the source and application of funds for federally funded activities.
-These records must contain information about Federal awards, authorizations, financial obligations, unobligated balances, assets, expenditures, income, and interest.
-Accounting records must be supported by source documentation such as canceled checks, paid bills, payrolls, time and attendance records, contracts, and subaward documents. - 4) Effective control over, and accountability for, all funds, property, and other assets.
-Recipients must adequately safeguard all assets and assure that they are used solely for authorized purposes. - 5) Comparison of expenditures with budget amounts for each Federal award. - 6) Written procedures to implement the 2 CFR § 200.305 requirements, which minimize the time elapsing between the transfer of Federal funds to any recipient and the disbursement of the funds for direct program costs and the proportionate share of any allowable indirect or facilities and administrative costs. - 7) Written procedures for determining the allowability of costs following the terms and conditions of this award.
+The name of the PTE or recipient, if applicable. - 8.
+Accurate, current, and complete disclosure of the financial accounting of each Federal award or program. - 9.
+Maintaining records that sufficiently identify the amount source and expenditures of Federal funds for Federal awards.
+These records must contain information necessary to identify Federal awards, authorizations, financial obligations, unobligated balances, as well as assets, expenditures, income, and interest.
+All records must be supported by source documentation such as canceled checks, paid bills, payrolls, time and attendance records, contracts, and subaward documents. - 10.
+Effective control over, and accountability for, all funds, property, and other assets.
+Recipients must safeguard all assets and ensure that they are used solely for authorized purposes.

+- 11. Comparison of expenditures with budget amounts for each Federal award. - 12.
+Written procedures to implement the 2 CFR § 200.305 requirements, which minimize the time elapsing between the transfer of Federal funds to any recipient and the disbursement of the funds for direct program costs and the proportionate share of any allowable indirect or facilities and administrative costs. - 13.
+Written procedures for determining the allowability of costs following the terms and conditions of this award.